Red and white meat slaughterhouses: standard operating procedures

 What you need SOPs for

-You need separate SOPs for different types of animals, eg separate SOPs for unloading sheep and unloading cattle.
+You need separate SOPs for different types of animals, such as separate SOPs for unloading sheep and unloading cattle.

 The operations that you must have SOPs for include: